worldsoop/market-envy/README.md

-# market-env
+# market-envy
-A simulation environment to replicate algo-trading in various kinds of market
+A simulation environment to replicate algo-trading in financial markets